Registered Dietitian-Nutritionist Preparation

 Students working toward the 40- to 43-point Master of Science degree in Nutrition and Education have the option of electing courses that will especially prepare them to conduct individual and group counseling and patient education or to provide food and nutrition education in community, school, work site, health care, or mass media settings.

 In addition to the core curriculum in nutrition science, the behavioral aspects of diet, and nutrition education, students are also required to take at least two electives from a variety of other disciplines in keeping with their own goals and their area of specialization.
+Students are required to take HBSV 5018 Nutrition and Human development unless previously taken in which case they would substitute a third elective.
 The degree conforms to the guidelines for the Nutrition Education Competencies for Promoting Healthy Individuals, Communities, and Food Systems set forth by the Society for Nutrition Education and Behavior.

 In addition to the M.S.
 General Core Requirements, students in the M.S.
 Nutrition Education program are required to take two electives (or three if an equivalent to HBSV 5018 was previously taken elsewhere).
 Electives must be in psychology, communications, or counseling.